kubernetes/website/docs/contribute/review-issues.md

 * Issues that are suggestions for better processes or site improvements that require community agreement to be implemented
 * Topics can be brought to SIG meetings as agenda items

-#### Needs UX Review
+### Needs UX Review
-* Issues that are suggestions for improving the user interface of the site or fixing a broken UX.
+* Issues that are suggestions for improving the user interface of the site.
+* Fixing broken site elements.

 ## Prioritizing Issues